Be a QtPSG Volunteer!

 This team manages all communication efforts of the QtPSG, including creating of Class WhatsApp Group (CWG), managing Class Ambassadors (CAs), maintaining our website and Facebook page as well as disseminating of news and information to our parents at QtPS.

 Class WhatsApp Group (CWG) – The purpose is to help parents get closer to their child’s classroom parents.
-It would enable for parents to assist, communicate and support each other.
+It would enable parents to assist, communicate and support each other.
+But also, to receive news and information about the events and activities that are organised by QtPS or QtPSG.

 Class Ambassador (CA) – There is one CA assigned for each class at all levels.
 CA acts as a communication bridge between parents and QtPS/QtPSG to bring news and information about what is happening at the school as well as in QtPSG.